Overview and Scrutiny

-Grenfell Recovery remains the No.1 priority in the Council Plan.
-Scrutiny of the Grenfell recovery will take place through all four new Select Committees in line with their theme – for example housing issues will be considered by Housing & Communities Select Committee, and health and wellbeing issues by the Adult Social Care and Health Select Committee.
+The lessons from Grenfell are at the heart of the Council Plan and vision for a Greener, Safer, Fairer Borough and also features prominently in the scrutiny work programme.
+Scrutiny of the Grenfell recovery takes place through the overarching Overview and Scrutiny Committee and through all four new Select Committees in line with their theme – for example housing issues will be considered by Housing and Communities Select Committee, and health and wellbeing issues by the Adult Social Care and Health Select Committee.

-Grenfell issues will therefore be looked at by four committees instead of one single committee, helping the Council to learn lessons from the tragedy and to allow a wider range of issues to be explored in greater depth.
+Grenfell issues are therefore looked at by five committees instead of one single committee, helping the Council to learn lessons from the tragedy and to allow a wider range of issues to be explored in greater depth.

-- At formal Scrutiny meetings there will be a wider range of people contributing - not just Lead Members and senior officers, but also experts on relevant subjects.
+At formal Scrutiny meetings a range of people can contribute - not just Lead Members and senior officers, but also experts on relevant subjects.
 That way councillors can hear from many different voices and perspectives as they develop their recommendations about the things that matter to borough residents.

-- Working groups will include a ‘call for evidence’ at the start.
+Working groups will sometimes include a ‘call for evidence’.
 That way residents will have an opportunity to contribute ideas and suggestions at the start of each review and contribute at meetings.
 But it’s not just about going to meetings – local people might prefer to send in written evidence or video clips.
-Some residents might even want to volunteer as co-opted members of working groups.
+Some residents might want to volunteer to be co-opted members of working groups.

-- Scrutiny reviews will be planned and publicised in advance so that local people have a better chance to contribute.
+Scrutiny reviews are planned and publicised in advance so that local people have a better chance to contribute.